[QODLink]

 San Sebastian is the food heartland of Spain's Basque region.

+The Basque people are proud and protective of their culture, language, and traditions.
 Among the traditions they have maintained are the men-only food societies, where women are barred from cooking and the conversation over a meal ultimately turns to the sometimes volatile political climate.

-The cuisine, both in Basque homes and on the streets of San Sebastian, is also a product of a traditional way of life: Seafood, delivered by generations of local fishermen, takes centre stage.
+The cuisine, both in Basque homes and on the streets of San Sebastian, is also a product of a traditional way of life – seafood, delivered by generations of local fishermen – takes centre stage.

 This fish diet, around which the Basque palette revolves, is one these people want to preserve.
-It provides local families with a livelihood and their evening meal, but over-fishing and competition threatens stocks and a unique way of life.
+It provides local families with a livelihood and their evening meal, but over-fishing and competition threaten stocks and a unique way of life.

 Penang

 This Malaysian state epitomises the variety, colour and flair of Asian street food culture.
+We discover a land where multiculturalism is not an aim but very much a long-standing way of life.